briatte/srqm/README.md

 [ip]: http://ipetev.org/
 [fk]: http://www.cee.sciences-po.fr/en/le-centre/phd-and-new-doctors/phd-candidates/153-filip-kostelka.html

 The course requires a working copy of [Stata][stata].
-Instructions to set up your computer for the course are provided in the introduction of the course handbook and repeated in class.
-Additional material is distributed in class, usually through Google Documents.
+Instructions to set up your computer for the course are provided in the introduction of the course handbook.
+Additional material is distributed in class through Google Docs.

+If you are reading this online on GitHub, please feel free to [report issues](https://github.com/briatte/srqm/issues) or ask for enhancements.
+Thanks in advance for your feedback!

-Please check with your instructor if you have any questions or are having difficulties with the course setup.
-If you are reading this online at GitHub, please feel free to [report issues](https://github.com/briatte/srqm/issues) or ask for enhancements.
-Thanks in advance for your feedback, welcome to the course, and talk to you soon!
+__Students__ -- please check with your instructor _as soon as possible_ if you have any questions or are having difficulties with the course setup, which will be explained extensively in class.
+Welcome to the course, and talk to you soon!

 [stata]: http://www.stata.com/